ranranrunforit/ranranrunforit.github.io/_projects/project-16.md

 ## ReAct (reason & act)

-Reason and act (ReAct) prompting is a paradigm for enabling LLMs to solve complex tasks using natural language reasoning combined with external tools (search, code interpreter etc.) allowing the LLM to perform cefiain actions, such as interacting with external APIs to retrieve information which is a first step towards agent modeling.
+<span style="background-color: #FFFF33;">Reason and act (ReAct) prompting is a paradigm for enabling LLMs to solve complex tasks using natural language reasoning combined with external tools (search, code interpreter etc.) allowing the LLM to perform cefiain actions, such as interacting with external APIs to retrieve information which is a first step towards agent modeling.</span>

 ReAct mimics how humans operate in the real world, as we reason verbally and can take actions to gain information.
 ReAct performs well against other prompt engineering approaches in a variety of domains.

-ReAct prompting works by combining reasoning and acting into a thought-action loop.
+<span style="background-color: #FFFF33;">ReAct prompting works by combining reasoning and acting into a thought-action loop.
 The LLM first reasons about the problem and generates a plan of action.
 It then performs the actions in the plan and observes the results.
 The LLM then uses the observations to update its reasoning and generate a new plan of action.
-This process continues until the LLM reaches a solution to the problem.
+This process continues until the LLM reaches a solution to the problem.</span>

-ReAct prompting in practice requires understanding that you continually have to resend the previous prompts/responses (and do trimming of the extra generated content) as well as set up the model with appropriate examples/instructions.
+<span style="background-color: #FFFF33;">ReAct prompting in practice requires understanding that you continually have to resend the previous prompts/responses (and do trimming of the extra generated content) as well as set up the model with appropriate examples/instructions.</span>

 ## Automatic Prompt Engineering